makktlawweb/crypto-solana-trading/replit.md

 User prefers lean operations with minimal support costs to maximize profitability.
 Interested in API-first commercial launch approach over frontend-heavy solutions.
 Plans to take Friday off and hopes to launch commercially late this week.

+User works day job intermittently and has limited availability (20 minutes until 8 PM).
+Prefers to keep all project discussions in one chat window for context continuity.
+Has temporarily moved copy trading funds to capitalize on manual opportunities while automated system is being finalized.

 ## Commercial Vision

 **SaaS Copy Trading Platform - "SolanaTrader Pro":**